-Footing inspections are made after the trenches are excavated, all grade stakes are installed, all reinforcing steel and supports are in place and appropriately tied, all necessary forms are in place and braced and before any concrete is placed.
+Footing inspections shall be made after the trenches are excavated, all grade stakes are installed, all reinforcing steel and supports are in place and appropriately tied, all necessary forms are in place and braced and before any concrete is placed.

-Foundation and crawl space inspections are made after all foundation supports are installed.
-This inspection is to check foundation supports, crawl space leveling, ground clearances and positive drainage when required.
+Foundation and crawl space inspections shall be made after all foundation supports are installed.
+This inspection is to check foundation supports, crawl space leveling, ground clearances, and positive drainage when required.

-Rough-in inspections are conducted when all building framing and parts of the electrical, plumbing, fire protection, or heating-ventilation or cooling system that will be hidden from view in the finished building have been placed but before any wall, ceiling finish or building insulation is installed.
+Rough-in inspections shall be made when all building framing parts of the electrical, plumbing, fire protection, or heating-ventilation or cooling system that will be hidden from view in the finished building have been placed but before any wall, ceiling finish or building insulation is installed.

-Framing inspections are conducted after the roof, excluding permanent roof covering, wall ceiling and floor framing is complete with appropriate blocking, bracing and fire stopping in place.
-All plumbing, mechanical, and electrical components must also be complete.
-The following items must be in place and visible for inspection:
+Framing inspections shall be made after the roof, wall, ceiling and floor framing is complete with appropriate blocking, bracing and fire stopping in place and visible for inspection.

 - All lintels that are required to be bolted to the framing for support shall not be covered by any exterior or interior wall or ceiling finish material before approval.
 Work may continue without approval for lintels supported on masonry or concrete.

-Insulation inspections are conducted after an approved building framing and rough-in inspection and after the permanent roof covering is installed, with all insulation and vapor retarders in place, but before any wall or ceiling covering is applied.
+Insulation inspections shall be made after an approved building framing and rough-in inspection and after the permanent roof covering is installed, with all insulation and vapor retarders in place, but before any wall or ceiling covering is applied.

-Fire protection inspections are performed in all buildings where any material is used for fire protection purposes.
-The permit holder or his agent must notify the inspection department after all fire protection materials are in place.
-Fire protection materials must not be concealed until inspected and approved by the code enforcement official.
-Each layer in a multiple layer assembly must be inspected separately.
+Fire protection inspections shall be made in all buildings where any material is used for fire protection purposes.
+The permit holder or his agent shall notify the inspection department after all fire protection materials are in place.
+Fire protection materials shall not be concealed until inspected and approved by the code enforcement official.

-Final inspections are conducted for each trade after completion of the work required by the codes.
+Final inspections shall be made for each trade after completion of the work authorized under the technical codes.